 - 1. ALL the ALL COE group will yield approved COEs in the search results.
 This COE status does not reliably return search results for unapproved COEs (COEs in IN PROCESS or REQUIRES ATTENTION status). - 2.
 APPROVED COEs that have been fully approved by the MEO.
 These COEs cannot be edited in the Web System or by district staff. - 3.
-REQUIRES ATTENTION COEs the recruiter (creator) is able to edit.
+REQUIRES ATTENTION COEs the recruiter (creator) can edit.
 These COEs have not been approved by the MEO.
-If the recruiter switches the status of COEs from ALL to REQUIRES ATTENTION, a list of the COEs the recruiter is currently able to edit will be displayed. - 4.
+If the recruiter switches the status of COEs from All to REQUIRES ATTENTION, a list of the COEs the recruiter is currently able to edit will be displayed. - 4.
 IN PROCESS COEs that the recruiter cannot edit.
-However, these COEs have not been approved by the MEO.
-COEs can show up in the IN PROCESS status for a variety of reasons, including: - o the COE might be in REQUIRES ATTENTION status for another district recruiter, - the COE has been submitted through the Web System to the records manager, and the records manager is currently processing the COE in COE Draft View in the Desktop App, or - the COE is awaiting MEO approval.
+These COEs have not been approved by the MEO.
+COEs can show up in the IN PROCESS status for a variety of reasons, including: - o the COE might be in REQUIRES ATTENTION status for another district recruiter, - the COE has been submitted through the Web System to the records manager, and the records manager is currently processing the COE, or - o the COE is awaiting MEO approval.